MileHacker Logo

 Seamless City to Sea Transition

-All an international boat service and the boat trip ports in Stockholm, along with the main archipelago ferry departure points, have excellent connections to the city's public transportation system.
-This allows in some a smooth change from your getting to your accommodation or onward journey into the archipelago.
+All an international boat service and the cruise ship journey ports in Stockholm, along with the main archipelago ferry leaving points, have excellent connections to the city's public transportation system.
+This allows for certain a smooth transition from your arrival to your accommodation or onward journey into the archipelago.

 Connected Transport Hubs